subhan-0073/smartwallet/README.md

 - [x] Build reusable `ExpenseTile` widget
 - [x] Show mock expenses for layout testing

-### ✍️ Milestone 3: Add Expense Form ⏳
+### ✍️ Milestone 3: Add Expense Form & State Management ✅

-> Add a screen to input new expense data
+> Add a screen to input new expense data and dynamically update the expense list

-- [ ] Create form with fields for amount, category, note, and date
+- [x] Create form with fields for amount, category, note, and date
-- [ ] Add form validation and navigation
+- [x] Add form validation and navigation

-### 🔄 Milestone 4: State Management ⏳

-> Dynamically update the expense list

-- [ ] Use `setState` to reflect newly added expenses
+- [x] Use `setState` to reflect newly added expenses
-- [ ] Route between home screen and add expense screen
+- [x] Route between home screen and add expense screen

-### 💾 Milestone 5: SQLite Integration ⏳
+### 💾 Milestone 4: SQLite Integration ⏳

 > Store expenses persistently on the device